TEN THINGS ABOUT SUSPENSION SHIMS, SHIM STACKS & CLICKERS

 (5) Shim stack.
 To create the damping, shims of different sizes and thicknesses are stacked together in a specific order.
 The first shim is the clamp shim; the initial bending point for all the shims.
 It’s followed by, on average, six face shims of the same size and thickness.
 Next is a smaller crossover shim that provides space for the face shims to bend under pressure.
 Finally, there is the actual shim stack, which from the side view resembles the shape of a Christmas tree.
 The big-to-small tree arrangement creates a softer feeling initially that gets stiffer as the suspension goes further down in the stroke to prevent you from bottoming out.

 (6) History.
 Before shim stacks were used, front fork suspension was damped by oil flowing through holes in a damper rod.
-Basically, the rod was tapered down to the holes near the end, and as the forks compressed, the oil was forced through the holes.
+Basically, the rod was tapered down to the holes near its end, and as the forks compressed, the oil was forced through the holes.
 To make the suspension soft, riders would either drill bigger holes or use an oil with a lighter viscosity rating that flowed easier.
 To make it stiffer, they would braze up the holes and drill smaller ones, or run heavier, thicker oil.

 (7) Math.
 There are many ways to come up with a shim setting.
 One way of doing it is by imputing the shim sizes into a percentage ratio so you can determine the percentage that your suspension is getting stiffer or softer with each change.
 Using a 0.1 shim with another 0.1 shim doesn’t result in the same movement as a 0.2 shim.
 It’s much more complicated.
 The shim-setting percentage can be found by cubing the shim’s thickness and then multiplying it by 1000.
 This turns it into a whole number and makes it easier to determine the percentage ratio of a suspension setting.
-For example, 0.1 turns to 1, 0.15 turns to 3.4, and .2 turns to 8.
+For example, 0.1 turns to 1, 0.15 turns to 3.4, and 0.2 turns to 8.
 With the shim numbers added together, a suspension technician can easily determine a percent ratio for making methodical changes.

 (9) Clickers.
-The external adjustable compression clickers on your forks and shock don’t tighten or loosen shim stacks, but they do open and close bleed holes.
+The externally adjustable compression clickers on your forks and shock don’t tighten or loosen shim stacks, but they do open and close bleed holes.
 This increases (opens) and decreases (closes) oil flow through the bleed holes to soften and stiffen the suspension.
 The compression clickers coordinate with the bleed holes in the compression assembly (or base valve), which is located at the top of the shock and fork.

 (10) Main compression.
 The primary damping system for the compression and rebound on suspension is found in the main compression assembly (or mid-valve) in the shock and forks.
 This is where the majority of the damping work is done.
 The suspension’s rebound can be sped up or slowed down by opening or closing a bleed hole with the rebound adjuster at the bottom of the fork and shock components; however, the compression shims can only be adjusted by taking the suspension apart.